Electoral district of Kennedy: History

 The first elections in these six electorates were held in 1865 (that is, during a parliamentary term and not as part of a general election across Queensland).
 The nomination date for the election in Kennedy was 18 February 1865 and the election was held on 18 March 1865.

 When first constituted, Kennedy covered an area from Cardwell to Mackay, west to the Great Dividing Range, taking in the entire Burdekin River system.
 The district covered the north Queensland coast from Mackay to Hinchinbrook Island.
 It was named for the explorer Edmund Kennedy.

 Kennedy shrank in size over time; it finally included only the rural surrounds of Townsville.
-It was abolished in the 1949 redistribution (taking effect at the 1950 elections), most of its area being included in the Haughton.
+It was abolished in the 1949 redistribution (taking effect at the 1950 elections), most of its area being included in Haughton.